 4. Relaxation techniques

-High workloads and a tense posture can affect our breathing.
-We breathe shallowly and briefly and do not supply our body with enough oxygen.
-Small breaks are therefore a useful companion for your everyday work:
+A high workload and a tense posture can affect our breathing.
+During these phases, we often breathe shallowly and briefly and do not supply our body with enough oxygen.
+Small breathing breaks are therefore a useful companion for your everyday work:

 5. Eye training